sam-timmins/smarticus-quizzes/README.md

 * Rating on performance.

 ## User Stories
-* As a user, I want to have the site personalised to my user name.
+* As a user, I want to have the site personalised to my username.
 * As a user, I want to have clear options to the catagories to choose from.
 * As a user, I want to see my score progress during a quiz catagory.
-* As a user, I want to see my rating based from my score after cmpleting a catagory.
+* As a user, I want to see my rating based on my score after completing a category.
 * As a user, I want to exit out of a set of catagory questions and back to the main selection page.

 ## Site owners Goals